nathanhitchcock/BurntOut/docs/STYLE_GUIDE.md

 ## Project Structure
 - Organize by feature and type (see `docs/README.md` for structure).
-- Keep a curated `archive/` for future-intent or legacy assets referenced by active scenes or explicitly documented; remove prototypes that never shipped.
+- Prefer removal of unused assets and scenes.
+Avoid a long-lived `archive/`; only retain files referenced by active scenes or documented as part of current features.

 ## GDScript Conventions
 - Use 4 spaces for indentation.